 I am a Ph.D. candidate in the department of Political Science at Penn State University.
+My graduate work has been supported by a National Science Foundation graduate research fellowship.
 My major field of study is comparative politics and my secondary fields are American politics and political methodology.
 My research is broadly focused on comparative political institutions and public opinion, and more specifically on federalism and state politics.
-My dissertation focuses on the variation in democracy at the state level in national federal democratic systems.
-It explores how this variation influences citizen support for and satisfaction with democracy.
-I argue that the variation in democracy at the state level has the potential to influence public opinion about democracy by directly influencing the ability of state governments to represents citizens, as well as indirectly by affecting subnational economic and political performance.
+My dissertation explores the relationship between subnational authoritarianism (or the variation in state levels of democracy) and support for democracy in national federal democratic systems.
+I argue that subnational authoritarianism has the potential to effect public opinion about democracy by directly influencing the ability of state governments to represents citizens, as well as indirectly by affecting subnational economic and political performance.